mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/phpBB/index.md

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
-   After installation you can view this database for this instance of phpBB using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.
+   After installation you can view this database using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

 *  **Username:**
    The phpBB admin.
+Use this username to log into the admin area of your phpBB installation.
    *Note: You will need this username to login into your new of phpBB installation, please write this down.*

 *  **Password:**
    The phpBB admins default password.
+Use this password to log into the admin area of your phpBB installation.
    *Note: You will need this password to login into your new phpBB installation, please write this down.*